 Please submit tables as editable text and not as images.
 Tables can be placed either next to the relevant text in the article, or on separate page(s) at the end.
 Number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.
 Be sparing in the use of tables and ensure that the data presented in them do not duplicate results described elsewhere in the article.
 Please avoid using vertical rules.

 Double check that references are in correct format.
 Only those papers that are being referenced are to be included in the references section.
 Papers not being referenced in text must be omitted.
 Marginal references should be omitted.
 In general, try to limit the number of references to about 25.

 MAKE SURE that references, section headings, etc., are in journal style.
 Reference and heading styles are shown below.
 However, check for references and heading styles by looking at a recent paper.
-Please write to me if you need a sample firstname.lastname@example.org.
+Please write to our editorial office if you need a sample firstname.lastname@example.org.

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.

 Increased discoverability of research and high quality peer review are ensured by online links to the sources cited.
 In order to allow us to create links to abstracting and indexing services, such as Scopus, CrossRef and PubMed, please ensure that data provided in the references are correct.
 Please note that incorrect surnames, journal/book titles, publication year and pagination may prevent link creation.
 When copying references, please be careful as they may already contain errors.
 Use of the DOI is encouraged.